gofynd/fdk-client-swift/documentation/application/THEME.md

-Retrieves a list of all the pages available within the applied theme.
+Use this API to retrieve all the available pages of a theme by its ID.

 *Returned Response:*